Ibudilast

-Ibudilast (development codes: AV-411 or MN-166) is an anti-inflammatory drug used mainly in Japan, which acts as a phosphodiesterase inhibitor, inhibiting the PDE4 subtype to the greatest extent, but also showing significant inhibition of other PDE subtypes.
+Ibudilast (development codes: AV-411 or MN-166) is an anti-inflammatory drug used mainly in Japan.
+It has bronchodilator, vasodilator, and neuroprotective properties, and is mainly used in the treatment of asthma and stroke.

 Medical uses

 In Japan, ibudilast oral capsules are approved for the treatment of asthma, and for improvement of dizziness secondary to chronic cerebral circulation impairment associated with sequelae of cerebral infarction.
 Ibudilast ophthalmic solution is indicated for the treatment of allergic conjunctivitis and hay fever.

+Ibudilast inhibits platelet aggregation, and may also be useful in the treatment of multiple sclerosis.